 Composite Section Moduli, SLT & SST

 In order to convert the moment acting on the composite cross-section to the stress present in the extreme fibers on the top and bottom of the section, the section modulus for the top and bottom of the long term and short term composite section must be calculated.
-To obtain these section moduli, the distances from the long term and short term composite neutral axes are needed.
+To obtain these section moduli, the distances from the long term and short term composite neutral axes to the specified location of interest are needed.
 These can easily be calculated using the location of each of these axes and the geometric properties of the cross section.
 Figure X below depicts these values.
 Equations X through X are provided for the calculation of the composite section moduli.